learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 // OUTPUT: The base was 3
 ```

+**LAB**:

-**LAB**: Implement a function called `wrapAdjective`.
-It should take as parameter
+* Implement a function called `wrapAdjective`.
-a `String` that will be used to create visual pizzazz.
-It should default to
-`"*"`.
-The `wrapAdjective` should return a function.
-The returned function (or
+  * It should return a function
+    * This "inner" function should:
-"inner function") should take a single parameter that should default to
+      * take a single parameter that should default to `"special"`.
+Name it
+        however you wish.
-`"special"`.
-The inner function should return a `String` of the form `"You are
+      * return a `String` of the form "You are ..." where `...` should be the
-..."`.
-The `...` should be the argument that was passed in to this inner
-function (or the default).
+        adjective this function received wrapped in visual flair
+  * It should take as parameter a `String` that will be used to create visual flair
+  * You may call the parameter whatever you like, but its default value should
+    be `"*"`
+  * Call example: `let encouragingPromptFunction = wrapAdjective("!!!")`
+* Thus a total call should be:
+      `wrapAdjective("%")("a dedicated programmer") //=> "You are %a dedicated programmer%!"`

-### Additional Practice in Lab-Driven Development
+### Additional Practice in Lab-Driven Development for JavaScript Basics

-To keep you fresh on building implementations to satsify tests, we're not going
+To keep you fresh on building implementations to satisfy tests, we're not going
 to describe the implementation of the final two test sections.
+The remainder of
+the tests ***are not*** new material.
+They're here to make sure you remember
+how to work with `Object`s and `Array`s full of functions.
 Use the tests to
 guide you in feeling confident working with functions.

 ## Conclusion